-Has your Windows 10 computer starting freezing up or acting erratically?
+Has your Windows 10 PC starting freezing up or acting erratically?

 Does a Windows feature that used to work just fine no longer work as it should?